 Don’t send a cold pitch email and expect anyone to care.
 Instead, start a conversation.
 Focus on the person you’re talking to.
 One person.
 Individual.
 Someone who is significant to you that you want to know and start a friendship with.

-Learn what to do to build connections with media, fans and influencers to successfully market your work in the Ultimate Connection Bundle.
+Learn what to do to build connections with media, fans and influencers to successfully market your work in this powerful method and process.

 Here’s an example of what I’m talking about